toebeann/gib/README.md

    **ℹ️** _These instructions haven't been tested with iTerm2 or other terminal apps.
 Use the standard terminal if you have problems._

-1. Copy the following command, and paste it in your terminal window with `⌘V`, then press `Enter` to run it.
+1. Copy the following command, and paste it in your terminal window with `⌘ V`, then press `Enter` to run it.

    ```sh
    curl -fsSL https://cdn.jsdelivr.net/gh/toebeann/gib/bootstrap.sh | sh && PATH="$HOME/.deno/bin:$PATH" && deno run --allow-env --allow-run=deno,pbcopy,/bin/sh --allow-read --allow-sys=uid --allow-write --reload=https://cdn.jsdelivr.net/gh/toebeann/gib/mod.ts https://cdn.jsdelivr.net/gh/toebeann/gib/mod.ts